fgiloux/camel-extra/components/camel-wmq/TECHWALKTHROUGH.md

 In order for the transaction manager to identify the correct transaction to commit when there are simultaneous transactions occuring a transaction object is used in conjunction with the methods doGetTransaction.

 The doGetTransaction method is responsible for creating a transaction object.
+In conjunction with the TransactionSynchonizationManager a transaction can then be restored by retrieving the MQQueueManager for the current thread.

 ### TransactionSynchronizationManager